many-facedgod/IR-Project/README.md

 # IR-Project
 A generalized vector space model using Karl Pearson's correlation coefficient.
 A project by Tanmaya Shekhar Dabral, Amala Deshmukh, Bhargav Kanuparthi and Naman Bajaj.
+Note: Since committing the thousands of files of the dataset is a hassle, a zipped version of the dataset is uploaded.
+To run, it must be unzipped.

 **Introduction:**